Remember those juicy, colorful squares or jelly beans from your childhood?

 Additionally, their Jolly Rancher Sour Bites contain lactic acid, which can be derived from dairy milk.
 Just one more ingredient for vegan-consciousness individuals to be aware of when looking at the label.

-Ingredients: Sugar, Corn Syrup, Citric Acid, Concentrated Fruit Juices, Hydrogenated Palm Oil; Less than 2% of: Tapioca Dextrin, Modified Corn Starch, Natural and Artificial Flavors, Colors (Red 40 Lake, Blue 1 Lake, Blue 2 Lake, Yellow 5 Lake, Yellow 6 Lake, Red 40, Blue 1, Yellow 6, Titanium Dioxide), Sodium Citrate, Carnauba Wax.
+Ingredients: Sugar, Corn Syrup, Citric Acid, Concentrated Fruit Juice, Hydrogenated Palm Oil; Less than 2% of: Tapioca Dextrin, Modified Corn Starch, Natural and Synthetic Flavors, Colors (Red 40 Lake, Blue 1 Lake, Blue 2 Lake, Yellow 5 Lake, Yellow 6 Lake, Red 40, Blue 1, Yellow 6, Titanium Dioxide), Sodium Citrate, Carnauba Wax.